Skip to main content

 Don’t let gas prices shrink your wallet

-If you drive a gas-powered vehicle in BC, you’ve seen gas prices soar, drop and fluctuate for months.
-British Columbia continues to lead the entire country in high gasoline prices, and Vancouver keeps hitting new all-time record highs.
+If you drive a gas-powered vehicle in BC, you know fuel costs can be high.
+BC is consistently among the top three provinces for highest price per litre – and Vancouver is consistently the most expensive city for gas in the country.
 For drivers who haven’t gone electric, you may be wondering if there’s anything you can do to save money on fuel.
 There most certainly is and you can even help cause gas prices to drop.

-First, it’s good to keep in mind that gasoline is a commodity, and its price reacts to supply and demand, at both a wholesale and local retail level.
+First, it’s good to keep in mind that gasoline is a commodity, and its price reacts to supply and demand.
 Typically, demand increases during summer months when people drive more.
 Yet, competition in local retail markets can actually push gas prices lower.
-That means, consumers, like you, can make a difference and cause gas prices to lower if their vehicles are consuming less fuel.
-Reducing how much fuel your vehicle uses, such as ensuring your vehicle is running efficiently and adjusting how you drive can influence prices.
-Another great reason to practice fuel-saving driving habits: it’s better for the environment.

-BCAA Members can now save 3¢/litre on fuel and more at participating Shell stations.
-Just swipe your BCAA Membership card at the pump, scan your card in-store or add it to Shell EasyPay™ in the Shell App to save on every fuel-up.
-Plus, BCAA Members can even save 10% on car washes & convenience store purchases.
+Plus, BCAA Members can even save 10% on car washes and convenience store purchases.
 In a year, you could save $138*, which is enough to pay for your BCAA Membership!
-Learn more at: bcaa.com/Shell.

 Save